-Bugs are a major concern in countless areas; spiders, ticks, mosquitos, no see ums, black flies, midges, honestly this list could go on and on.
-So, the underlying question to all of this is how do we properly prepare ourselves and our children for those buggy days on the trail?
+Bugs are a major concern in many locations; spiders, ticks, mosquitos, no see ums, black flies, midges, honestly this list goes on and on.
+So, the underlying question to all of this is how do we properly prepare our children and ourselves for buggy days in the outdoors?
 We have developed a pretty simple system for keeping both adults and children relatively bug-free and happy.

 After years of living in Washington state where the bugs aren’t generally an issue (although there was that one backpacking trip…. but, that’s another story) we ventured off on our first return camping trip here in Minnesota.
 We drove 5 hours up to the primitive Sawbill campground for some much needed northern air.
 We stepped out of our vehicle, ready to soak in the fresh air when a swarm of winged black ants descended upon us like angry vultures.
 They were harmless but, super annoying.
 We hadn’t bought bug spray in years so, naturally, had none with us at the time.
 Thankfully, Sawbill Outfitters is a short walk from the campground and we were able to peruse their small store and the broad selection of bug sprays therein.

 We started to notice more and more performance attire was coming pretreated with insect repellent and decided to investigate further.
 We soon learned that we didn’t have to replace our whole adventure wardrobe but that we could buy a spray bottle of Permethrin and treat the clothing we already had.
-The spray is colorless and odorless and has no negative side effects on the clothing being treated.
+The spray is colorless, odorless, and has no negative side effects on the clothing being treated.
 We have treated both wool and synthetic clothes and have noticed no change in the quality of the materials.
 Our favorite base layers are from Wee Woollies, these light-weight (not to mention adorable) merino wool clothes fit infants to young children.
 The long sleeves and pants are comfortable to wear on hot, long days in the canoe and chilly nights in the tent.
 An added bonus of the full coverage of these beautifully made clothing is the protection from the sun they offer.
 Only needing to apply sunscreen to faces and hands on a squirming, exploring toddler is a huge benefit of these clothes.

 We tested pre-treating our clothing for the first time back in 2016 for our family’s first trip into the BWCA.
-We knew it worked well because, in true parent fashion, we only had time to treat a handful of clothing and opted to only treat Jack’s clothes.
+We knew it worked well because, in true parent fashion, we only had time to treat a handful of clothing and opted to treat Jack’s clothes.
 We were there over the 4th of July weekend and the horse flies were out.
 Jack was bite free, save for a spot on his foot that wasn’t covered by his water sandals while we were in the canoe.
-We,on the other hand were spotted with welt-sized bites.
-I seriously have scars on my foot and arm from this trip.
+We, on the other hand, were spotted with welt-sized bites.
+I actually have scars on my foot and arm from this trip.

 Dressing for success